 - First aid kit

-- Buy travel insurance and make sure you keep a copy of your passport, visa in a safe place in case of loss.
+- Buy travel insurance and make sure you keep a copy of your passport, visa and important documents online or in a safe place in case of loss.

-- Talk to your doctor or local medical centre for any possible immunisation needs.
+- Talk to your doctor or local medical centre for any possible immunization needs.

 - New Caledonia has two seasons: Hot and rainy, cool and dry.

-- Best time to go is from April to November.
+- The best time to go is from April to November.
 These are the cooler months and the best months for hiking.
 You’ll find clear diving conditions during these months.
 Budget-wise more tourists visit then so prices tend to rise.

 - The hottest time to visit is January to March.
 This is also cyclone season.
-Just remember in the tropics it may only rain for an hour or so a day and it’s cooling.
-Visitors stay away and prices drop so these months are more budget-friendly!
+While the tropics may experience a cooling rain for an hour or so each day during these months, fewer visitors mean lower prices, making them a more budget-friendly time to travel.

-- The incredible Jean-Marie Tjibaou Cultural Centre and the Aquarium are both open on Sunday and Monday.
+Visit the incredible Jean-Marie Tjibaou Cultural Centre (discount for those over 65) and the Aquarium (discount for those over 60) Both are open on Sunday and Monday.

-- The local buses are very comfortable, cheap and easy to catch around Noumea.
+Tip: The local buses are very comfortable, cheap, and easy to catch around Noumea.